 Community Organizer and Capacity Builder Model

-- Provide advocacy services
+- Provide advocacy to help address community needs

-- Collaborate with community partners
+- Build relationships and collaborate with community partners

 - Build or participate in rural networks and coalitions